The best things to do in Bend for February

 To skip the beer scene while scoring scenic in-town strolling, explore Bend’s endless urban trail system.
 That link will show you tons of trails requiring minimal drive time to reach, and many are paved and ADA-friendly.

 Try the Old Mill stretch of the river trail for river views, tons of wildlife, and a chance to cap off your hike with lunch in the Old Mill District.
-To enjoy a quieter stretch of the Deschutes, try the trail from Pioneer Park to Sawyer Park, which ambles along the west side of the river and passes the picturesque First Street Rapids.
+To enjoy a quieter stretch of the Deschutes, hit the trail from Pioneer Park to Sawyer Park, which ambles along the west side of the river and passes the picturesque First Street Rapids.

 Pine Nursery’s wide, paved pathways provide room for families to spread out with strollers and bikes or enjoy 184-dog-free acres with a walk at Riley Ranch Nature Reserve.
+There’s also a great length of trail ambling alongside the river from Tumalo State Park to the edge of Riley Ranch.
+That trail is dog friendly if your pup’s on a leash, but keep in mind you’ll need to halt right at the Riley Ranch entrance, since dogs aren’t allowed in the Nature Reserve.

 If getting out of town feels more your speed, most of the hikes in this post make great picks for March.
 Just remember that despite warmer temps and that extra spring in your step, high-elevation trails off the Cascade Lakes Highway won’t be snow-free and accessible for another month or two.
+Also remember to stay safe by telling someone where you’re going, and packing the 10 essentials anytime you set out for a hike.

 Whether you’re hoofing it up Pilot Butte or roaming the Oregon Badlands Wilderness, keep an eye out for little blooms like bitterroot blossom, sand lilies, and dime-sized goldfields, which are often the first blooms of the season.
 This post from our friends at Deschutes Land Trust offers a lovely glimpse of what local wildflowers look like and how to spot them.